dbanks12/dotfiles/nvim/README.md

 Install Powerline for slick bottom/top bars and fonts that are enabled in this `init.vim`.
 The `vim-airline*` plugins and their configurations set in this `init.vim` require that Powerline is installed, but vim will function fine without it (there will just be some odd characters in the buffer and tab bars).
-Consult [Powerline - Installation on Linux](https://powerline.readthedocs.io/en/latest/installation/linux.html) and [Powerline Fonts](https://github.com/powerline/fonts) for the most up-to-date installation instrucctions.
+Consult [Powerline - Installation on Linux](https://powerline.readthedocs.io/en/latest/installation/linux.html) and [Powerline Fonts](https://github.com/powerline/fonts) for the most up-to-date installation instructions.
 A summary is here for convenience but may be out of date:
 ```
 pip install --user powerline-status
 ```
 To install the fonts, do one of the following:

 Debian/Ubuntu:
 ```
 sudo apt-get install fonts-powerline